Men's FIH Hockey Junior World Cup

 The Men's FIH Hockey Junior World Cup, formerly known as the Hockey Junior World Cup, is an international field hockey competition organized by the International Hockey Federation.
 The tournament was started in 1979.
 Since 1985 it was held every four years.
 From 2021 onwards the tournament has been held every two years.
 Competitors must be under the age of 21 as of December 31 in the year before the tournament is held.

 There is also a corresponding event for the women's junior teams.
 This competition started in 1989 and uses the same format as the men's event.

 Five countries have dominated the event's history.
-Germany is the most successful team, having won the tournament seven times followed by Argentina and India, having won the tournament two times.
+Germany is the most successful team, having won the tournament eight times followed by Argentina and India, having won the tournament two times.
 Australia and Pakistan have each won the tournament once.

 History

 The 2009 Junior World Cup was held jointly between Malaysia and Singapore, with Germany defeating the Netherlands 3–1 in the final.
 The 2013 tournament was held in India from 2 to 17 November 2013.
 Germany won the final for record 6th time defeating France 5–2.
 France claimed their first-ever medal in the tournament winning silver after losing to Germany.
 The 2016 edition was held between 8–18 December 2016 in Lucknow, India, with India defeating Belgium 2–1 in the final.
 India also became the first host nation to win the Junior World Cup.
 India are also the first and only nation to win any type of medal in junior world cup as a host.
-From 2025 onwards the tournament will expand to 24 teams.
+From 2025 onwards the tournament was expanded to 24 teams.